Helen Timmins - Youth Theatre Leader

 She is very excited about taking on the youth theatre at Kidderminster Rose and is really looking forward to working with the young people of the Wyre Forest to make high quality theatre that they can be proud of.

-Having helped out in the latest youth theatre production 'RED' Faye is very excited to begin working with the young people at Youth Theatre to help them enjoy their time and learn as much as possible at KRYPT.
+Becca is very excited to begin working with the young people at KRYPT to help them learn as much as possible and have a fantastic time developing their dramatic skills